Żarnowiec, Silesian Voivodeship: Modern period

 The American writer and diplomat Joel Barlow died here in 1812.
 As the United States Minister to France, he had traveled to Vilnius to meet with the French foreign minister, who was there in relation to Napoleon's invasion of Russia.
 Upon his arrival, Barlow learned that the Grande Armée was already in full retreat from Moscow.
 On his way back to Paris by way of Vienna, Barlow became ill and died of pneumonia in Żarnowiec.

 After 1815, Żarnowiec became part of the Russian-controlled Congress Kingdom.
 The town burned again in 1816.
 Twenty years later, the construction of a main road from Kraków to Warsaw bypassed Żarnowiec, which contributed to the town's long-term decline.
 During the January Uprising, Żarnowiec was one of the centers of rebellion; a battle with the Russians took place here on February 20, 1863.
 As a punishment, Russian government demoted Żarnowiec to the status of a village (June 1, 1869).
+Poland eventually regained independence and control of the settlement after World War I in 1918.

+Interbellum and World War II

 In 1925, the Jewish Community, including some residents from small nearby villages, consisted of a total of 1,780 people; some 118 families were chosen to pay the community fees.
 Other families were exempted because of poverty.
 Some Jews were emigrating to the United States, joining family who had gone before.
 About 1930 the Jewish community owned a brick synagogue in Warszawska Street, which had a rabbi's prayer room and women's gallery next to the main hall.
 What was known as the "old synagogue", made of wood, was also located in Warszawska Street.
 The mikvah adjacent to the new synagogue was leased.
-The cemetery was located by the road leading to the village of Chliny.
+The cemetery was located by the road leading to the village of Chlina.

 In 1930, the population of Żarnowiec alone was 2,127 people, including 920 Jews.
 Some emigrated to other countries or migrated to cities for work.
 By 1938 the Jewish population had declined to 574.
-Most of villagers died after the 1939 invasion of Nazi troops and the Holocaust, which included persecution, and deportation to concentration and death camps.
+Most of villagers died after the 1939 invasion of Poland by Germany and the subsequent Holocaust, which included persecution, and deportation to concentration and death camps.
+The Polish resistance movement was active in Żarnowiec, including a local unit of the Home Army under the cryptonym "Żołna".